Web for Pentester

 Storage backend

 The storage backend can be located on the same server, as the web server, or on a different one.
-This can explain the weird behaviours during the exploitation of some vulnerabilities.
+This can explain the weird behaviors during the exploitation of some vulnerabilities.

 A few examples of backends are: